AndreKuratomi/finances_tables_to_db_and_mail/README.md

 empty_download_directories (before Selenium tools are used this function is called to delete previous files downloaded the preventing system crashs)

-moving_files_from_virtual_dir (the downloaded files are moved from the default download dir to the desired one)
+moving_files_from_virtual_dir (the downloaded files are moved from the default download dir to the desired one.
+For instance, robot_for_attachments_downloads uses it to send downloaded files to attachments/ folder.)

 <h5>reports/:</h5>
 This folder stores the reports created during this application (sent and not sent) and the function join_reports creates a third one that is going to be uploaded by <b>robot_to_upload_files</b>.

 <h4>dj_project</h4>
+This directory is responsible by using robot 'robot_for_attachments_downloads', elaborating emails and attaching invoices, spreadsheets and bills to it and sending it to client, as well as feeding the reports for sent and not sent emails.

+It reads line by line from the models' Table.
+From each line it firstly reads the column 'STATUS' content.

+If its content is set to "Not sent", the view will take the Table's row data and feed robot_for_attachments_downloads() with it, if made succesfully it will read the attachments and select the appropriate template for the email (the file that defines which one is selected is the 'bill').

+After that it takes info from the files' titles to feed the template.
+For instance, the year competency.
+With this new data all data extracted may be used in the email template.

 <h4>utils</h4>
 This directory stores functions and variables that are used throughout the application.